AdrianC165/ObesityPrediction/README.md

 ```

 ## Notes
-- Ensure that no hardcoded paths are used; the dataset should be in the same directory as the script.
+- Ensure that no hardcoded paths are used; the dataset should be in the same directory as main.py.
 - The dataset file is not included in this repository but must be downloaded separately from the provided link.